im-open/octostache-action/README.md

 # authenticate-with-gh-package-registries

-This action will scan the file(s) provided in the `file-with-substitutions` argument for Octopus variable substitution syntax `#{VariableName}`.
-If it finds a matching variable in the `variables-file` or in the environment variables, it will replace the template with the actual value.
+This action will scan the file(s) provided in the `files-with-substitutions` argument for Octopus variable substitution syntax `#{VariableName}`.
+If the files contain any `#{Variables}` that match an item in the `variables-file` or environment variables, it will replace the template with the actual value.

 This is a container action so it will not work on Windows runners.